adam-abdurrehman/Random-number-guess/README.md

 # Random-number-guess
-A simple user friendly kind of game using Javascript of finding or guessing the correct random number.
+A simple user-friendly kind of game using Javascript of finding or guessing the correct random number.